PatricioMonpelat/MemeAr/README.md

 # MemeAr

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.
+This is a small project that gets random images or gifs and was generated with Angular version 13.2.6.

 ## Development server